technoweenie/node-chain-gang/README.md

       catch(e) {
         err = e
       }
-      worker.finish(err, 1, 2, 3) // and call this when finished
+      job.finish(err, 1, 2, 3) // and call this when finished
     }

 You can add it add it to the Chain Gang and have it completed when there